lightastic/lightastic.github.io/about.md

 This site consolidates my learnings and experiments with holiday lighting, including electronics, PCB design & assembly, soldering, microcontroler coding, sequencing, and much more!
 Everything is open source.

 This is basically how Lightastic came to be!

+# h11

+## h22

+### h33

+<div id="TOC"></div>

+{: .notification .is-info}
+> Pass the `--livereload` option to `serve` to automatically refresh the page with each change you make to the source files: `bundle exec jekyll serve --livereload`.
+Lorem ipsum dolor sit amet consectetur adipisicing elit.
+Dolore quae voluptatibus culpa.
+Aut, nemo nesciunt maiores sint accusantium necessitatibus hic vel, qui delectus reiciendis aliquam veniam illum magni nostrum a id in

+{: .notification .is-danger}
+> Pass the `--livereload` option to `serve` to automatically refresh the page with each change you make to the source files: `bundle exec jekyll serve --livereload`.
+Lorem ipsum dolor sit amet consectetur adipisicing elit.
+Dolore quae voluptatibus culpa.
+Aut, nemo nesciunt maiores sint accusantium necessitatibus hic vel, qui delectus reiciendis aliquam veniam illum magni nostrum a id in

+{: .notification .is-warning}
+> Pass the `--livereload` option to `serve` to automatically refresh the page with each change you make to the source files: `bundle exec jekyll serve --livereload`.